 In CSS 2.1, each box has a position in three dimensions.
 In addition to their horizontal and vertical positions, boxes lie along a "z-axis" and are formatted one on top of the other.
 Z-axis positions are particularly relevant when boxes overlap visually.

-It means that CSS style rules allow you to position boxes on layers in addition to the normal rendering layer (layer 0).
+This means that CSS style rules allow you to position boxes on layers in addition to the normal rendering layer (layer 0).
 The Z position of each layer is expressed as an integer representing the stacking order for rendering.
 Greater numbers mean closer to the observer.
 Z position can be controlled with the CSS

-z-index is applied to complex hierarchies of HTML elements, its behaviour can be hard to understand or even unpredictable.
+z-index is applied to complex hierarchies of HTML elements, its behaviour can be hard to understand or predict.
 This is due to complex stacking rules.
 In fact a dedicated section has been reserved in the CSS specification CSS-2.1 Appendix E to explain these rules better.

 This article will try to explain those rules, with some simplification and several examples.

-- The stacking context: Notes on the stacking context
+- The stacking context: Notes on the stacking context.

 - Stacking context example 1: 2-level HTML hierarchy, z-index on the last level

 - Stacking context example 2: 2-level HTML hierarchy, z-index on all levels

 - Stacking context example 3: 3-level HTML hierarchy, z-index on the second level

 Original Document Information